 - Name - Earned degrees - Affiliated or non-affiliated status - Status as scientist (physician-scientist, other scientist, non-scientist or social behavioral scientist).
 For purposes of this roster, IRB members with research experience are designated as scientists.
-Research experience includes training in research (e.g., doctoral degrees with a research-based thesis) and previous or current conduct of research. - Indications of experience, such as board certifications or licenses sufficient to describe each member's chief anticipated contributions to IRB deliberations - Representative capacities of each IRB member; and naming the IRB members knowledgeable about or experienced in working with children, pregnant women, cognitively impaired individuals, and other vulnerable populations locally involved in research - Role within the IRB (Chair, Vice-Chair, etc.) - Voting status (Any ex officio members are non-voting members) - Alternate status, including the name of the member he/ she alternates with

-• Relationship (e.g., employment) between the individual IRB member and the organization
+Research experience includes training in research (e.g., doctoral degrees with a research-based thesis) and previous or current conduct of research. - Indications of experience, such as board certifications or licenses sufficient to describe each member's chief anticipated contributions to IRB deliberations - Representative capacities of each IRB member; and naming the IRB members knowledgeable about or experienced in working with children, pregnant women, cognitively impaired individuals, and other vulnerable populations locally involved in research - Role within the IRB (Chair, Vice-Chair, etc.) - Voting status (Any ex officio members are non-voting members) - Alternate status, including the name of the member he/ she alternates with - Relationship (e.g., employment) between the individual IRB member and the organization

 The IRB Office must keep the IRB membership list current.
-The IRB Administrator must promptly report changes in IRB membership to the Office for Human Research Protections, DHHS.